asterics/AsTeRICS-Grid/docs/documentation_user/07b_live-elements.md

 If "Random value" is selected for display mode, it's possible to specify these values:
 * **Values to choose from**: a semicolon-separated list of values which are used for choosing.
 For instance `1;2;3;4;5;6` for a dice.
 Note that also emojis can be used by copying them from a page like [emojicopy.com](https://emojicopy.com/).
 * **Update interval**: interval for automatic update of the element, meaning choosing a random value again.
 If not specified, there is no automatic update.

+## Podcast state
+If "Podcast state" is selected for display mode, the live element shows a state of the currently played podcast.
+It's possible to select from these states:
+* **Current podcast title**: title of the currently played podcast
+* **Current episode title**: title of the currently played episode
+* **Playback time**: current playback time of the current episode
+* **Remaining time**: remaining playback time of the current episode

 ## Update live elements manually
 It's possible to update live elements manually as an element action that can be attached to any element.
 This makes sense for live elements containing random data or retrieving external information like jokes.